-If you are on task to manage your project, you can learn many things while gathering 4 to 6 years of practical experience requirements.
+If you are on task to manage your project, you can learn many things while gathering 4 to 6 years of practical experience.
 That will make it easy to pass the exam.

-For example, if you are in charge of scheduling the project timeframe, you can study how to schedule different parts of a construction project, determine the time required for each activity, learn how to use the critical path method (CPM) and how to handle available resources.
-By implementing the processes and tools on your project, you will be able to use them and practice them for the PE construction exam.
+For example, suppose you are in charge of scheduling the project timeframe.
+In that case, you can study how to schedule different parts of a construction project, determine the time required for each activity, learn how to use the critical path method (CPM), and handle available resources.
+In addition, by implementing the processes and tools on your project, you will use them and practice them for the PE construction exam.

 Learn from your Mentors

 If you check the specifications prepared by the NCESS, you will see that many portions have similar items.
 For example, in the breadth section, project planning, estimating quantities, and costs are similar in the depth section.
-You will be able to answer 4 breadth questions and 6 depth questions if you study them well.
-You can identify more of these kinds of items and study them hard to pass the PE Construction exam on the first try.
+You will be able to answer four breadth questions and six depth questions if you study them well.
+You can identify more of these items and study them hard to pass the PE Construction exam on the first try.

 Learn Health and Safety Measures from Real Project